m6mmi/h-t-handcraft/Readme_ht.txt

-H&T Handcraft is our SDA Python course "PythonRemoteEE23" final project.
+"H&T Handcraft" is our SDA Python course "PythonRemoteEE23" final project.

 This project was made to sell handcraft products from e-shop.
 The user can search products, add products to cart and checkout.